w3c/webcodecs/explainer.md

 // The document contains a canvas for displaying VideoFrames. const canvasElement = document.getElementById("canvas");
-const canvasContext = canvasElement.getContext('bitmaprenderer');
+const canvasContext = canvas.getContext('2d', canvasOptions)

-function paintFrameToCanvas(videoFrame) {
-  // Paint every video frame ASAP for lowest latency. canvasContext.transferFromImageBitmap(videoFrame.transferToImageBitmap());
+// Paint every video frame ASAP for lowest latency. function paintFrameToCanvas(videoFrame) {
+  // VideoFrame is a CanvasImageSource.
+  // See https://github.com/web-platform-tests/wpt/blob/master/webcodecs/videoFrame-drawImage.any.js for more examples.
+  //
+  // Alternaviely, paint using tex(Sub)Image(2D|3D).
+  // See https://github.com/web-platform-tests/wpt/blob/master/webcodecs/videoFrame-texImage.any.js for more examples.
+  canvasContext.drawImage(frame, 0, 0);

+  // IMPORTANT: Release the frame to avoid stalling the decoder. frame.close();
 }

 const videoDecoder = new VideoDecoder({